-In which the exposition of Twelve Web (In)Security Truths begins.
+In which an exposition of Twelve Web (In)Security Truths begins.

 A site you send people to visit is infinitely more useable than the one you describe to people.
 (Value differs from usability.
 Before social media flamed you could raise $41 million dollars on a slide deck.)
 Talk all you want, but eventually someone wants you to deliver.